ivanpierre/obs-data/Computing/DevOps/Kubernetes/Borg.md

 For more than a decade, Borg has been Google's secret, running its worldwide containerized workloads in production.
 Services we use from Google, such as Gmail, Drive, Maps, Docs, etc., they are all serviced using Borg.

-Some of the initial authors of [[Kubernetes]] were Google employees who have used Borg and developed it in the past.
-They poured in their valuable knowledge and experience while designing [[Kubernetes]].
-Some of the features/objects of [[Kubernetes]] that can be traced back to Borg, or to lessons learned from it, are:
+Some of the initial authors of [[Computing/DevOps/Kubernetes/Kubernetes]] were Google employees who have used Borg and developed it in the past.
+They poured in their valuable knowledge and experience while designing [[Computing/DevOps/Kubernetes/Kubernetes]].
+Some of the features/objects of [[Computing/DevOps/Kubernetes/Kubernetes]] that can be traced back to Borg, or to lessons learned from it, are:

 -   API servers
 -   Pods